Using the script editor

 When editing dashboards or other views, the script editor lets you add custom functionality.

 2. Opening the script editor

-You open the Script Editor by going to the Properties window for a dashboard, data visualization, or component that has been added to the canvas.
+You open a script for editing by going to the Properties window for a dashboard, or some content that has been added to the canvas.

 Scroll down to the ACTIONS section and expand the action you want to handle.
 Click the plus sign to add a new script or select an existing script.

-The Script Editor window opens and is docked along the bottom of the designer canvas.
+The Script Editor window opens and is docked along the bottom of the canvas.

 - Script Explorer panel